Para-Lang/para-compiler/README.md

 ## Key-Features
 *Planned/Intended features (Development is still ongoing)*
 - Ability to streamline calling processes and handling arguments and return data.
-- More advanced and specialised functionality for managing embedded code
-- Multi-Threaded processing with embedded languages in multiple threads
+- Multi-Threaded processing with embedded languages in multiple threads.
-- Simplification of the base C language with simplified syntax and additional helper functions
-- Ability to manage exceptions and issues with programs (Including Fallback Options)
+- Ability to manage exceptions and issues with programs (Including Fallback Options).
-- Any-Type and integrated conversion functions for type
+- Extended Base-Library (Para-C Base Library) with additional types and functions.
-- Decorator and Overload Functions
+- Decorator and Overload Functions.
-- Language Library with additional helper functions
-- Simplified syntax and handling of C components for easier coding
+- Simplified syntax and handling of C components for easier coding.
+- Provide more Security by forbidding variable shadowing and removing undefined behaviour.

 ## Introduction